avniproject/avni-website/src/pages/blog/2024-09-17-My-First-Field-Visit-to-Harsha-Trust-Seeing-Avni’s-Impact-in-Action.md

 <div style="width: 50%">
     <img src="/img/2024-09-17-My-First-Field-Visit-to-Harsha-Trust-Seeing-Avni’s-Impact-in-Action/APF_blog_1.jpeg">
 </div>
-**Image name**: *APF and Harsha Team at Nuasahi AWC during a field visit to observe monthly growth monitoring using the Avni app.*
+APF and Harsha Team at Nuasahi AWC during a field visit to observe monthly growth monitoring using the Avni app.

 ## About APF and Avni’s Role in Maternity and Child Nutrition